JohnnyJayJay/spiglin/README.md

   craftbukkit types with the correct ones at runtime.
 The overhead of this is practically non-existent and you

   have to add a few lines of code at most.

+Note that besides the *Spigot* version you use, you need to declare a `compileOnly` dependency on the *Spigot* version *Spiglin* uses as well in order to make this work.

 ### Inventories